Ground Truth: What Sexual Compulsivity Actually Is

 Values, Consent, And Boundaries That Actually Hold

 Strong boundaries are specific, observable, and time bound.
-Examples: No phone in the bedroom after 10:00 pm.
-No private browsing on work devices.
-No alcohol when traveling alone.
-One weekly review of guardrails every Friday at 12:00 pm with proof of settings.
-Consent should be equally explicit: enthusiastic yes before contact, clear stop rules, and aftercare that includes a next day check in.
+Examples: no phone in the bedroom after 10:00 pm, no private browsing on work devices, and no alcohol when traveling alone.
+Consent should be equally explicit with an enthusiastic yes before contact, clear stop rules, and aftercare that includes a next day check in.

 Build a simple consent and boundary architecture for common contexts where sexual compulsivity tends to spike.
 Home evenings: chargers live outside the bedroom, media shuts down at 9:30 pm, and a five minute state switch precedes any choice so sexual compulsivity does not get a head start.